© John Wiley & Sons Ltd

 Author Services enables authors to track their article - once it has been accepted - through the production process to publication online and in print.
 Authors can check the status of their articles online and choose to receive automated e-mails at key stages of production.
 The author will receive an e-mail with a unique link that enables them to register and have their article automatically added to the system.
 Please ensure that a complete e-mail address is provided when submitting the manuscript.
 Visit http://authorservices.wiley.com/bauthor/ for more details on online production tracking and for a wealth of resources including FAQs and tips on article preparation, submission and more.

-Developmental Science is covered by Blackwell Publishing's Early View service.
-Early View articles are complete full-text articles published online in advance of their publication in a printed issue.
-Articles are therefore available as soon as they are ready, rather than having to wait for the next scheduled print issue.
+Early View articles are complete full-text articles published online in advance of their publication in an issue.
 Early View articles are complete and final.
 They have been fully reviewed, revised and edited for publication, and the authors' final corrections have been incorporated.
 Because they are in final form, no changes can be made after online publication.
 The nature of Early View articles means that they do not yet have volume, issue or page numbers, so Early View articles cannot be cited in the traditional way.
 They are therefore given a Digital Object Identifier (DOI), which allows the article to be cited and tracked before it is allocated to an issue.
 After print publication, the DOI remains valid and can continue to be used to cite and access the article.

 Developmental Science office contact details